-This stage of the process identifies any potential significant affects to European sites from a project or plan, either alone or in combination with other projects or plans.
+This stage of the process identifies whether there is a likelihood of potential likely significant affects to European sites from a project or plan, either alone or in combination with other projects or plans.

-An important element of the AA process is the identification of the "conservation objectives", "Qualifying Interests" (QIs) and/ or "Special Conservation Interests" (SCIs) of European sites requiring assessment.
+An important element of the AA process is the identification of the "Conservation Objectives", "Qualifying Interests" (QIs) and/or "Special Conservation Interests" (SCIs) of European sites requiring assessment.
 QIs are the habitat features and species listed in Annexes I and II of the Habitats Directive for which each European site has been designated and afforded protection.
 SCIs are wetland habitats and bird species listed within Annexes I and II of the Birds Directive.
 It is also vital that the threats to the ecological/environmental conditions that are required to support QIs and SCIs are considered as part of the assessment.